 The Alt Key

-Many of the sliders may benefit holding the Alt key pressed by providing visual information.
+Many of the sliders may benefit from holding the Alt key pressed by providing visual information.
 See the post, Alt The Magic Key, I wrote back in 2012 for a list of sliders and how they respond to the Alt key pressed.